OrieMorie/eaglercrap/README.md

 3/20/2026:

-Added A New Website Allowing Selection Between Orie Client And Classic 1.5.2 (With Performance Upgrades)
+Added A New Website Allowing Selection Between Orie Client And Classic 1.5.2 (The One With Performance Upgrades)